 Demographic: Who is the game aimed at and what kind of language should it contain?
 Is this a kids game so the language used should be simplistic to understand?

-Video and/or Code: If you have code or the game has been released in English already then great.
+Video and/or code: If you have code or the game has been released in English already then great.
 The translator can usually download and have a play.
 This is of course not so easy for console titles.
 As a backup, it’s very useful to either provide some video or links to clips that can be found online.

-Previous translations: Is this a sequel?
+Previous translations: Is this a sequel or update?
 If it is then the translator really needs to see the previous translations.
 They are then able to check on whether certain terms should be translated or not (and also what they were translated to).
-Loyal players will be quite upset if you have a character called “Demon Bob” in the first game who has now changed to “Devil Bob” in the sequel (for no reason).
+An example:Loyal players will be quite upset if you have a character called “Demon Bob” in the first game who has now changed to “Devil Bob” in the sequel (for no reason).

 An example:You feature a map containing names of towns.
 If the map graphic cannot be changed then references to the towns featured in the translation should be kept in the source language.
-A translation shouldn’t refer to the “Shadow cliffs” in a localised form for example, when the player looks for this town they will have no idea where or what to look for.
+A translation shouldn’t refer to the “Shadow cliffs” in a localized form for instance when the player looks for this town they will have no idea where or what to look for.

 Does your game text feature special characters that must be treated in a certain way?
 Best to get this information in front of the translator.
-For example:

 Do you feature “\n” in the strings?
 Do you need to have a space before the “\n”?
 Are there rules to follow?

-Are there certain characters that you cannot support.
+Are there certain characters that you cannot support?
 Best to catch them before they go in.

 Perhaps you need to ensure that an ellipsis “…” is three separate full stops as opposed to the auto character that can be generated.

 Is anything in square brackets to be left untranslated?

 A few examples for you:

 WATCH.
-To observe something or the time keeper on your wrist?
+To observe something or the timekeeper on your wrist?